akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Running jobs
 ************

-Akeneo PIM implements a queue for the `jobs <../../import_and_export_data/index.html>`_, as a PHP daemon.
+Akeneo PIM implements a queue for the :doc:`/import_and_export_data/index` jobs, as a PHP daemon.
 This daemon is a Symfony command, that can only execute one job at a time.
 It does not consume any other job until the job is finished.

 You can launch several daemons to allow the execution of several jobs in parallel.
 A daemon checks the queue every second and executes the next job in the queue.